 The Major Asteroids

 Asteroids, also called minor planets, are small rocky bodies that are leftover material from the building of our solar system.
 Over 250,000 asteroids have been designated to date.
-Here are the asteroids that can be viewed using a telescope:
+Here are the brightest asteroids that can be viewed using binoculars or a telescope:

 - Diameter (km) /Mass (kg)